Alex-SA1/Efficient-Study-Platform/README.md

 ![view-user-profile](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/view-user-profile.png?raw=true)

+If the friend request was sent successfully, you will see a notification box that confirms that.
+Otherwise, a notification box with error details will be shown.

 ![friend-request-sent](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/friend-request-sent.png?raw=true)

-After sending a friend request to a user, he will get notified when logs in.
+After sending a friend request to a user, he will get notified when logs in his account about the number of friend requests that are in pending.
 Also, the friend request will be displayed in his inbox.

 ![friend-request-notification](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/friend-request-notification.png?raw=true)

+If you decline the friend request, the user can send you another one.

 ![friend-requests-inbox-updated](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/friend-requests-inbox-updated.png?raw=true)